CoreWebForms/CoreWebForms/README.md

 - Any `System.Web` concept not called out as in scope

 This will make use of `Microsoft.AspNetCore.SystemWebAdapters` to provide the `System.Web.HttpContext` that is at the core of the WebForms pipeline.

-## Packages

-- `WebForms` - Contains the majority of the page/control/etc methods required for WebForms
-- `WebForms.Compiler` - Build time compiler that will generate a `.dll` for each page in the project.
-This includes a Roslyn code generator that can generate a strongly-type file to include the compiled assemblies that will remove the need for runtime reflection to load them.
-- `WebForms.Compiler.Dynamic` - Run time compiler that will allow for updating `aspx` at run time and generating a new in-memory assembly
-- `WebForms.HttpHandler` - Contains `IHttpHandler` and related helpers to enable hooking them up to ASP.NET Core
-- `WebForms.Routing` - Contains APIs from the `System.Web.Routing` namespace
-- `WebForms.Extensions` - Contains APIs from the `System.Web.Extensions` namespace
-- `WebForms.SystemWebShim` - A package with a `System.Web.dll` assembly that will type forward to the new locations.
-This is build for .NET 6+ and would help with controls/assemblies/etc that are compiled and cannot be recompiled for some reason.
-If they use members/types not supported, they will throw at runtime, but can be a helpful step in migrating old projects (see the `TypeDumper` tool to regenerate the available types for the shim)

 ## Get Started